-Charlevoix’s rich history and spectacular natural setting will energize the G7 Leaders’ discussions to build consensus on some of the most pressing global issues.
+Charlevoix’s rich history and spectacular natural setting energized the G7 Leaders’ discussions to build consensus on some of the most pressing global issues.

 Holding the G7 Summit in Charlevoix creates a unique opportunity to showcase the Innu and Huron‑Wendat First Nations, which are located in Quebec and have very close ties with the region.
 Watch this video to learn more about the Huron‑Wendat Nation.
 In this video, you can also hear young Innu from the North Shore (in French only), sharing their opinions of the G7 Summit in their own language.